 Getting Around Siquijor

 Motorcycle trike taxis, the Philippines' version of the tuk-tuk, are the most common form of public transport around the island.
 Many have "fixed prices" from the ferry terminals to different points around Siquijor.
-However, if you luck upon a friendly driver, get his phone number for future rides and potential discounts for repeat business.
+However, if you hit upon a friendly driver, get his phone number for future rides and potential discounts for repeat business.

 Additionally, a few jeepneys—the cheapest public transportation option—circulate the island, too.
 However, they are often full or only run sporadically and unpredictably.